 One of the primary applications of \acp{PTA} in \ac{ISAC} systems is user positioning \cite{gao2023integrated,luo2024beam,lei2025deep,zheng2025near}.
 Within this framework, the \ac{BS} transmits rainbow-like pilot beams covering the entire service area and subsequently estimates user locations based on feedback from the users.
 In far-field scenarios, rainbow-beam training schemes have been proposed to recover user angles with reduced overhead \cite{gao2023integrated}.
 Here, the \ac{BS} estimates each user’s direction by mapping the reported subcarrier frequency to its corresponding steering angle.
-In near-field environments, where the spherical wavefront becomes significant, rainbow beams are generated independently in the angular and distance domains to estimate direction and range sequentially \cite{luo2024beam}.
+In near-field environments, where spherical wavefronts become significant, rainbow beams are generated separately in angle and distance to enable sequential estimation of both parameters through a controllable beam squint (CBS) scheme \cite{luo2024beam}.
 Convolutional neural networks are then employed to refine these initial estimates using the received signal \cite{lei2025deep}.
 A distance-dependent rainbow-beam method further reduces overhead by enabling joint angle and distance estimation within a beam \cite{zheng2025near}.
-In contrast to the aforementioned cooperative approaches, a deep learning–based uplink near-field positioning method, called RaiNet, was proposed in \cite{Klus2025Deep}.
+In contrast to the aforementioned cooperative approaches, a deep learning-based uplink near-field positioning method, called RaiNet, was proposed in \cite{Klus2025Deep}.
 The \ac{BS} observes the full-band amplitude response vector, and a convolutional backbone regresses the 2D position in a single shot.